NewAmericaPIT/pit-blog-template/README.md

-# Public Interest Tech Blog
+# Public Interest Tech Blog template
-## Andrew Lovett-Barron

 To install, fork on github and modify the `/_data/bio.yml` and the `_config.yml` file.
 Use the files in `_posts` to get started in filling in your own content, and

 Demo: [https://pit.andrewlb.com](https://pit.andrewlb.com)